axterv2/bloxhub/README.md

 ![super ultra cool logo](https://github.com/user-attachments/assets/0dc377d8-352b-4335-9b3f-a7bc421d9151)

 # BloxHub
 **Bloxhub. - The ScriptHub with steroids.
-A versatile scripthub containing many scripts for games such as Ninja Legends and Arsenal.**
+A versatile scripthub containing many scripts for games such as Ninja Legends.

 # Script
 The fun is only 1 step ahed!